Mathilde Arens

 Virág Szálas-Motesiczky

-Consider a new speculative technique of “animal dissection”(a), which offers new perspectives of surface phenomena with the help of asymmetrically pierced holes.
+Consider a hypothetical technique of “animal dissection”(a), which offers new perspectives of surface phenomena with the help of asymmetrically pierced holes.
 These allow the interior to be touched or even for the animal to be turned inside out.
-This thought experiment metaphorically demonstrates that the hole which becomes a tunnel through flesh and bone offers new possibilities for observation and impartial discourse.
+This thought experiment metaphorically demonstrates that the hole which becomes a tunnel through flesh and bone offers an alternative observation and the possibility of impartial discourse.

-Think of the tunnel spinning inside the animal.
+Think of the tunnel growing inside the animal.
 How would you describe it?
 Would you say that the tunnel and the animal have parts in common?
-Would you say that the tunnel stops spinning while the animal runs?
-Would you say that, since the animal is wrapped around the hole, it becomes a second skin?
+Would you say that the tunnel stops growing while the animal runs?
+Would you say if the animal is wrapped around the hole, it becomes a texture?

 (a)